Building a successful sales team can be challenging.

-- Identify culture warriors and hire for those attributes
+- Identify the skills that matter most and hire for them.

-It’s so much more than ping pong tables, Nerf guns, beer Fridays, or an endless number of SPIFs.
-Employee engagement is how employees think and feel about their company and how they act (i.e., work) based on those thoughts and feelings.
+A sales culture of engagement is so much more than ping-pong tables, nerf guns, or an endless number of SPIFs.
+Employee engagement is how employees think and feel about the team they’re on, and how they act (i.e., work) based on those thoughts and feelings.

-Quick Tip: Don’t mistake satisfaction for engagement.
-They’re not the same thing.
-Here’s the difference between a satisfied and engaged employee.
+Don’t mistake satisfaction for engagement, though, as they’re not the same thing.
+Here’s the difference between a satisfied and engaged employee: